minmarg/gtalign_alpha/README.md

 ## Funding

-This project has received funding from the Research Council of Lithuania (LMTLT).
+This project has received funding from the Research Council of Lithuania (LMTLT; Grant No. S-MIP-23-104).